Julius170/Making_Contract_Calls.demo/README.md

 Before you get started with this tutorial, here is a quick recap of the keywords you'll be working with during this tutorial.

 ## Celo Alfajores
 The [Celo Alfajores](https://blog.celo.org/introducing-alfajores-1b162ebcb44d) is a test network run by the Celo Team.
 It is a blockchain simulation that enables deployments and testing of smart contracts on a testing  blockchain.
-Although it is regarded as a testing blockchain, it primarily simulates deploying and testing contracts on the Celo Blockchain
+Although it is regarded as a testing blockchain, it primarily simulates deploying and testing contracts on the Celo Blockchain.

 It functions exactly as effectively as on the Celo mainnets, except you call transactions using faucet funding (testnet money).

 ## Faucets